HL7/fhir-shorthand/input/pagecontent/reference.md

 * <element> = {value}
 ```

 The left side of this expression follows the [FSH path grammar](#fsh-paths).
-The data type on the right side MUST align with the data type of the final element in the path.
+The datatype on the right side MUST align with the datatype of the final element in the path.
 An assignment replaces any existing value assigned to the element.

 ##### Assigning Values versus Specifying Constraints